CrossComm/rn-mobile-template/README.md

 - sizeScaler.tx is used to help with device scaling to keep the device compatible with whatever screen size.
 Please use these whenever possible.
 - (React-Native-Safe-Area-Context)[https://docs.expo.dev/versions/latest/sdk/safe-area-context/] is used to help position the app around various operating system interface elements.

+# Navigation

+Navigation is handled by React Navigation V6.
+FOr helping handling typescript and React Navigation, see (here)[https://reactnavigation.org/docs/typescript/#annotating-usenavigation].